 Evidence shows 7% of children and young people have SLCN as their main or primary difficulty – known as ‘developmental language disorder’ – previously referred to as SLI ‘specific language impairment’.

 Other children have SLCN as a result of another condition, such as autism, ADHD or hearing impairment.

+Approximately 1% of these children have the most severe and complex SLCN.
 This means that 2 – 3 students in every classroom are struggling to communicate.

 Children whose first language isn’t English are at no greater risk of speech, language and communication needs than any other child.
 However there can be challenges with identifying the speech, language and communication needs of children who are learning English as an additional language.